pasteur-dev/pasteur/README.md

 The `pasteur` command is aliased to `kedro`, so you can use them interchangeably.
 Within your new project, you can now begin working with Pasteur.
-Create a virtual environment to install
+Create a virtual environment to install the project's dependencies.
 ```bash
 # Create a Virtual environment
 cd <myproject>